UNHM-TEAM-PROJECT/Spring2025-Team-Essentials/README.md

 set OPENAI_API_KEY="your-openai-api-key"
 echo %OPENAI_API_KEY%  # To verify the key is exported correctly
 ```
-5. Usage:
+6. Usage:
    1. Place the PDF documents in the data/ directory.
    2. Change the path to your local directory:
      •Open the chatbot.py file.
      •Upload the pdf_directory variable to point to your local directory containing the PDFs, For example:
 •pdf_directory = "your_local_path_to_pdfs_directory"
-3. Run the chatbot:
+7. Run the chatbot:
 ```bash
 python chatbot.py
 ```
-4. Open your browser and navigate to:
+8. Open your browser and navigate to:
 ```bash
 http://127.0.0.1:8000/
 ```
-5. Ask pdf related questions, e.g., “What is the professor's phone number?"

 ### Test Case Structure

 Each test case consists of the following: